kavyaguptaeng/Smart-Parking-System/README.md

 # Smart-Parking-System

-Since Our College campus has limited parking.
+Since Our College campus has limited parking so to adjust that and trying to reduce the number of vehicles.
 We have made a carpooling website for our college.
 This project is going to impact numerous people across the city.
 This was a 3rd Year Group project in B.Tech CSE.